-HSC R&D Division has provided significant funding to support the following Research Centres:
+HSC R&D Division has provided significant funding to support the following Research Programmes:

 The Institute for Child care Research (ICCR) at QUB (including the Youth Development Study) aimed to influence the development of child care policy and practice through identifying and conducting high quality research and through promoting the use of the best available findings.
 It was established in 1995.
 It received core funding from HSC R&D Division up until 2016.